exo-cesm/CESM2.1.3/O2_Earth_analogues/cases/1pc_PAL_O2_2Ga_Young_Sun_21hr/README.md

-# 1% PAL 2Ga YS with 21 hr rotation rate case setup instructions
+# 1% PAL Young Sun (2Ga) with 21 hr rotation rate case setup instructions

-# 1% PAL case setup instructions

 ## If setting the case up on ARC4: